 Another great thing about this platform is that it does not require technical knowledge to use it — which is surprising because of the flexible customizations it offers.
 It has a drag-and-drop editor that allows easy and fast designing.

-It also has module apps that allows users to add specific and targeted automations/functions for any imaginable selling feature that a business owner would want to see on their site.
+It also has module apps that allows users to add specific and targeted automation/functions for any imaginable selling feature that a business owner would want to see on their site.

 2. Add-Ons for Drag-and-Drop Hosted Sites